msdickinson/blog/content/posts/Roller Coaster Design Decisions (Part 2).md

 ## Cross Cutting Concerns (NuGet Packages)

-Now that I have a design, I reviewed my coding principles and practices and created this flow here.
+Now that I have a principles, design, and project stucture I created this flow here.
 In this example, I can see that APIS will be using REST, SQL, and redacted logging.

 **High level Flow**